justinleetyler/justinleetyler.github.io/catalog.md

 > "Believe you can and you're halfway there." — Theodore Roosevelt
 > "Be the change you wish to see in the world." — NOT Gandhi

 Michigan.
-Dept. of History, Arts and Libraries. -- Records retention and disposal schedule. -- Computer data (1 file : 949 kb) -- [Lansing, Mich. : State of Michigan], 1998. -- on 1 external hard drive. -- Title from resource. -- File name: (8803.pdf) -- DBID 8803.
-1. 651.5.
+Dept. of History, Arts and Libraries. -- Records retention and disposal schedule. -- Computer data (1 file : 949 kb) -- [Lansing, Mich. : State of Michigan], 1998. -- on 1 external hard drive. -- Title from resource. -- File name: (8803.pdf) -- DBID 8803 -- DDC 651.5.

-Millard, Candice. -- The river of doubt. -- Computer data (1 file). -- [S.l.] : Anchor books, 2009. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Kindle app. -- DBID 3044.
-1. 918.
+Millard, Candice. -- The river of doubt. -- Computer data (1 file). -- [S.l.] : Anchor books, 2009. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Kindle app. -- DBID 3044 -- DDC 918.

-Miller, John Jackson. -- Precipice. -- Computer data (1 file). -- [S.l.] : LucasBooks, 2009. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- DBID 3045.
-1. 813.
+Miller, John Jackson. -- Precipice. -- Computer data (1 file). -- [S.l.] : LucasBooks, 2009. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- DBID 3045 -- DDC 813.

 Miller, Zana Kate. -- How to organize a library. -- Computer data (1 file). -- Libary Bureau, c1921. -- on 1 external hard drive. -- System requriements: USB drive; PDF file reader. -- Title from title page. -- Filename: 3319.pdf. -- LJLT 3319. -- DDC 023.